Mouhammad-Yousuf/Lambda-AAI/README.md

 The bucket name must be globally unique.
 If the command succeeds, the script displays the URL of the new bucket.

-      Make a note of this URL because you'll use it later.
+      Make a note of this ARN because you'll use it later.

       ******************************************************************************************************